Book San Luis Reservoir Fishing Trip

 The south shoreline also has many popular fishing locations like Goosehead Point, Willow Springs Bay, and Loan Oak Bay on the west side.

-The south and west side of the San Luis lake are excellent for shoreline fishing, as well as for boat and kayak fishing.
+The south and west sides of the San Luis Lake are excellent for shoreline fishing, as well as for boat and kayak fishing.

 San Luis Reservoir History

 The reservoir area was once home to distinct Yokuts native groups who fished and hunted to feed their families.
-They fed on salmon, waterfowl, tule elk, pronghorns, and harvested seeds, roots, and acorns that could be found along the San Joaquin River.
+They fed on salmon, waterfowl, tule elk, and pronghorns, and harvested seeds, roots, and acorns along the San Joaquin River.

-With the arrival of the Europeans, the native people were pushed out of their lands and forced to fight back by organizing cattle raids.
+With the arrival of Europeans, the native people were pushed off their lands and forced to fight back by organizing cattle raids.

 Recreational Activities